 By Julia Cameron

-Julia teaches and talks a lot about creativity through her book, ”The Artistic Way”.
+Julia teaches and talks a lot about creativity through her book, ”The Artist’s Way”.

-She helps us to unlock our creative mind and guide us to the path of confidence for thinking something new when writers fight with their biggest enemy ”writer’s block”.
+She helps us to unlock our creative mind and guides us to the path of confidence for thinking something new when writers fight with their biggest enemy ”writer’s block”.

 Learn the tips and techniques of being a creative writer with the writing exercise and advice provided in the book.